open-format/open-format/sdks/react/README.md

 ## Getting started

 - Start by adding the `OpenFormatProvider` around your app.
-- The provider accepts a config object where you set your network url.
+- The provider accepts a config object where you set the network.
+This must be a full URL.
-- We have provided a hard coded example of a test network on mumbai.
-A full list of networks can found [here.](https://chainlist.org/)
+- We have provided an example using a test network on Mumbai.
+A list of networks can found on [chainlist.org](https://chainlist.org/).

 ```tsx
 import { OpenFormatProvider } from "@simpleweb/open-format-react";